streamanalyze/streamanalyze.github.io/docs/md/servers/advanced.md

 ## Connect configurations

-Since there are many parameters to set which might be hard to get correctly set up the sa.engine nameserver kan be used to generate valid configuration records for connecting peers, edges, and, clients to the federation.
+Since there are many parameters to set which might be hard to get correctly set up the sa.engine nameserver can be used to generate valid configuration records for connecting peers, edges, and, clients to the federation.
 If you have connected an edge device to the sa.studio Community Edition via the device hub you have already used these configuration records to connect sa.engines to a federation.